Clean architecture - Hexagonal architecture, Screaming architecture, DCI, BCE

 Clean architecture at a glance

-The structure I am following next is the same presented by [4], so then I can follow some line of thought, besides that I also give my contribution to each section.
+The structure I am following next is the same presented by [4], so then I can follow some lines of thought, besides that, I also give my contribution to each section.

 The dependency rule

-The dependency rule follows basically the same principle as the layered architecture.
+The dependency rule follows the same principle as the layered architecture.
 [6].
-Anything in the inner circle should not know anything about the outer circle, the same principle in the layered architecture, to keep layers following a same direction.
+Anything in the inner circle should not know anything about the outer circle, the same principle in the layered architecture, to keep layers following the same direction.

 Entities

-Entities are the objects that represents the business.
+Entities are the objects that represent the business.

 Use cases

-Use cases are the business rule that the application executes.
+Use cases are the business rules that the application executes.
 Here is the place to add the business logic.
-In a comparison with MVC, the use case, is the place as where the controller is.
+In a comparison with MVC, the use case is the place where the controller is.

 Frameworks and adapters